Contact:

 Relation to deconstruction, separation techniques, and selective demolition

 The clearly defined construction and intended separation lines of linear formwork facilitate later interventions: during conversion, building gutting and cutting, or in concrete demolition and special demolition, components can be separated in a controlled manner along these lines.
-Tools such as concrete pulverizers enable edge-near demolition along joints and edges, while stone and concrete hydraulic wedge splitters as well as rock wedge splitters propagate cracks in the member direction through rows of drill holes—low in vibration and with reduced secondary damage.
+Tools such as concrete pulverizers enable edge-near demolition along joints and edges, while stone and concrete hydraulic wedge splitters as well as rock wedge splitters propagate cracks in the member direction through rows of drill holes-low in vibration and with reduced secondary damage.
 Hydraulic power units supply these devices with energy.
 Exposed reinforcement is cut with steel shears or Multi Cutters; combination shears combine cutting and crushing functions.
 In rock excavation and tunnel construction, openings in concrete inner linings can be precisely enlarged along existing construction joints.
 For special applications in existing structures with steel or tank components, cutting torch can additionally be considered when steel parts embedded in concrete need to be opened selectively.
+Complementary measures such as dust suppression, slurry collection, and vibration monitoring improve process control in sensitive surroundings.

 Line-accurate opening of construction joints